strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 In both scenarios, the reconciliation ends with the `KafkaRebalance` custom resource in the `NotReady` state which is reflected into the `Kafka.status.autoRebalance.state` field.

 The reconcile ends but the scale down cannot proceed because the brokers to be removed are still hosting some partition replicas.

-On the next reconciliation, the cluster operator will try to do a scale down again, so running the flow as before.
+On the next reconciliation, the cluster operator will try to do a scale down again, so going through the same flow.
+The scale down check fails but the rebalancing cannot run because of the `KafkaRebalance` custom resource in the `NotReady` state.
-The previous `KafkaRebalance` custom resource in the `NotReady` state is overridden to generate a new optimization proposal.
+The user can fix it by deleting the `KafkaRebalance` custom resource so that on the next reconciliation, the operator will be able to retry an auto-rebalancing, by recreating a new `KafkaRebalance` custom resource.
+Another approach the user can take is removing the `spec.cruiseControl.autoRebalance` (other than deleting the `KafkaRebalance` custom resource) in order to run a manual rebalancing later on.

 ## Affected/not affected projects